couchbaselabs/ToDoLite-iOS/tutorial.md

 ![][image-8]

-The solution is on the `workshop/attachments_and_revisions ` branch.
+The solution is in the `List.m` and `DetailViewController.m` files in the finished directory.

 ## 30 minutes: Sync Gateway in-depth